asclepius/edus2/_posts/2012-04-22-edus2-updates-map.markdown

 ---
 layout: post
-title: edus2 updates: systems built across the country
+title: edus2 systems built across the country
 ---

 Several medical schools and private MD/hackers have now expressed interest in the edus2 system.
 Jel Coward and Rebecca Lindley in BC were the first to put anything together.
 Sev Perelman and Finch Taylor have put a system together in Toronto.
 Many other institutions have begun purchasing parts or have expressed interest in integrating this system into their own SimLabs.